roadapathy/mesa-kernel-build-guide/Step4-Mesa.md

 ## libva VA-API (Video Acceleration API)

 Hardware video acceleration API from Intel but used also by AMD GPUs.
-It's not updated very often but you can check the git link for something newer.
+It's not updated very often but you can check the git link for something newer. **libva** is a vendor-neutral library offering a standardized API for GPU-accelerated video decoding, encoding, and processing.
+Primarily developed by Intel, it allows applications to leverage hardware video acceleration transparently across different GPUs.

 ```
 git clone --recurse-submodules -b 2.22.0 https://github.com/intel/libva.git